Bali Tourism’s Plan to Bounce Back Post-COVID

 Life Facing the Pandemic in Tourism Reliant Areas:

 The pandemic hit the world’s economy very hard.
-Few places suffered more than areas that rely heavily on tourism.
-During COVID-19, people chose to stay home instead of traveling or visiting loved ones.
-This left many people feeling lonely and hopeless.
+Few places suffered more than those that rely heavily on tourism.
+During COVID-19, people stayed home instead of traveling or visiting family and friends.
+This left many feeling lonely and hopeless.

-Popular tourism spots like Bali have many small shops that sell food and drinks to visitors.
-During the pandemic, their only customers were locals, who were also struggling to get by.
-Many people in tourism areas work as craftsmen.
-They make unique crafts and souvenirs that tourists love to buy.
-The lack of tourists through 2020-21 hurt their sales very badly.
-Some news reports say the pandemic caused the worst economic crisis Bali’s tourism industry has ever seen.
+Popular tourist spots like Bali have many small shops that sell food and drinks to visitors.
+During the pandemic, their only customers were locals, who were also having a tough time.
+Many people in these areas work as craftsmen.
+They make special crafts and souvenirs that tourists love to buy.
+The lack of tourists in 2020 and 2021 really hurt their sales.
+Some reports say the pandemic caused the worst economic crisis Bali’s tourism industry has ever seen.
 Tourism makes up about 78% of Bali’s economy.

 Losing their monthly income left many people desperate to feed their families.
-Many communities that depend on tourism had to find other ways to earn money and survive.
+Many communities that rely on tourism had to find other ways to earn money and survive.
 Life changed completely, and new habits formed along the way.
-People kept struggling while waiting for the government to help with the economic crisis.
-One clear change was that every family started spending more carefully and managing
+People kept struggling while waiting for government help during the crisis.
+One clear change was that every family started spending more carefully and managing their resources better.

 How Bali Tourism Post COVID Is Rebuilding